Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Conclusions and prospects

 \section{Conclusions and prospects}

-In this work, we have discussed the ELE for one-dimensional motions in a constant force.
-By introducing two operators here called \textit{mean delta operators}, we have simplified the ELE in such way that it may be solved by students in introductory physics courses.
-The simplification was obtained from the definition of partial derivative and the extrapolation of the limits for greater intervals of distances and velocities of rectilinear motions.

-Three examples were explicitly solved: the free fall body, the Atwood's machine and the inclinated plan.
-In the three cases, the obtained acceleration agrees with that predicted by the Newton's law, as it should be.
+In this work, we have proposed that the lagrangian formalism can be presented in introductory physics courses for undergraduate students.
+In this context, from introducing two operators, here called \textit{mean delta operators}, we have simplified the EL in such way that it may be solved by students in introductory physics courses even then they do not know mathematical techniques to solve partial derivatives.
+We have used the described simplification to solve three examples: the free fall body, the Atwood's machine and the inclined plan.
+In the three cases, the obtained motion equations agree with that predicted by the Newton's second law, as it should be.

-The simplification proposed in this work has the limitation to be applied only to one-dimensional problems in a constant force.
-Furthermore the equality between the acceleration obtained by the Newton's law and the acceleration defined from the temporal variation of average of velocities occurs only for uniformly varied rectilinear motions.
+The proposed simplification has the limitation to be applied only to one-dimensional problems in which the particle is under the action of a constant force.
 However, this work opens new possibilities in the discussions about the removal of the force concept from mechanical courses, once this one is in the end of its life cycle \cite{jammer-preface}.
 Among the perspectives that can be opened up with this work, there is the possibility to extend this formulation for more complex problems.\\

-The authors would thanks to CNPq (Grant number 562867/2010-4) by finantial support.
-We are also greatful to Ivan S Costa and Maria Aparecida (Cidinha) by encouraging the development of this work.
+The authors thank CNPq (Grants number 401132/2016-1 and 301015/2015-5) for financial support.
+We are also grateful to Ivan S Costa and Maria Aparecida (Cidinha) by encouraging the development of this work.
 V L Carvalho-Santos thanks the hospitality of the Universidade do Estado da Bahia - Campus VII, where part of this work was developed.\\